KwameSA/kanba-do/README.md

 5. Use the sort dropdown to organize tasks based on alphabetical order, checked status, or date added.

 6. Clear all tasks using the "Clear All Tasks" button.

-## Contributing

-Feel free to fork this repository and submit issues or pull requests if you have improvements or bug fixes.

-## License

-This project is open source and available under the MIT License.